 Hello!
 I’m Mitch Linhardt and I am a curious, creative thinker and life-long learner that is not afraid to roll-up my sleeves and do what it takes.
-I am based in St. Louis, Missouri where I live with my wife, daughter and our dog Leia.
+I am based in St. Louis, Missouri where I live with my wife, daughter, our dog Leia, and our two cats Ella and Vader.

 A builder by nature, I began a love for drawing and visual thinking at an early age.
 Combining all that with a child’s imagination set me on the path to my adult profession.
 To this day, when I get into that creative zone, I still feel that same freedom and excitement I did as a boy.
 Many artist in various mediums have fanned my creative flame throughout my life, most notability Charles Schulz.
 Getting to experience their individual connection to the human condition through their work is not only a great influence, but at the heart of what drives what I want to accomplish with my own work.